Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor22/Datasheet/50_Operating_Power_And_Cooling.md

 17) With a water-cooled heatsink of 0.6Kcm<sup>2</sup>/W attached to the cold plate, and a water temperature of 30°C, the WaveSculptor22 is capable of operating at its instantaneous power output continuously.
 This represents the best case cooling solution possible.

 18) The base of the WaveSculptor22 is a flat aluminium surface, of these dimensions.
 A flat area of at least this size should be provided on whatever cooling solution the customer chooses to provide.
-Please refer to the [TRI88.005 Mechanical Assembly document]()? available on the Prohelion website for mounting surface features and dimensions.

 19) The WaveSculptor22 provided 8x M4 tapped holes in the base of the product, for use in attaching the motor controller to the customer-provided heatsink or waterblock.  <strong>Screws longer than the max depth must not be used, </strong>to avoid damaging internal components in the motor controller.